The Children's Agenda's Interfaith Collaborative

 Friday, October 19 – Sunday, October 21, 2018

-New in 2018: A “Celebration of RCSD Children in Excellence” on Sunday, October 21, 1:00 – 4:00 pm, East High School Upper School, 1801 East Main St. For a flyer to print, share or post, click here.Worship and planning resources from the Children’s Defense Fund (2018 materials are not yet available): Children’s Defense Fund Interfaith Resources
+New in 2018: A “Celebration of RCSD Children in Excellence” on Sunday, October 21, 1:00 – 4:00 pm, East High School Upper School, 1801 East Main St. For a flyer to print, share or post, click here.
+For a smaller flyer sized for bulletins and newsletters, click here.Worship and planning resources from the Children’s Defense Fund (2018 materials are not all available yet – check back for Jewish and Multifaith chapters): Children’s Defense Fund 2018 Children’s Sabbath materials

 For more information contact Brigit Hurley at email@example.com or (585) 256-2620 ext.
 2602